Research

 Now you’re ready for the final step before you seal the deal — examining the quality of the sites you’ve collected.

-Site quality is important because it determines link quality.
+Site quality is important because it determines the link quality.

-And you should assess it yourself because it’s always possible that your competitors have chosen the wrong sites for their backlinks.
+(And you should double-check it yourself because your competitors may have chosen low-quality sites for their backlinks.)

 One way to assess a site’s quality is to establish its DA and DR scores.
 We’ve explained what they are in the section on link building pricing scales.